-Eight people killed in blaze at Ukraine hotel
+Death toll rises to nine after blaze at Ukraine hotel

 It took firefighters about three hours to extinguish the fire, which had raged over an area of about 1,000 square metres, the service said.

-Ukraine's president, Volodymyr Zelenskiy, said in a statement on Facebook: "We lost eight lives.
-Ten people were injured, four of them in critical condition.

-"And it's not because of war and shelling.
+Zelenskiy, in a statement on Facebook, said: "And it's [the deaths and injuries] not because of war and shelling.
 It's because of criminal negligence and ignoring the elementary norms of fire safety, because of the superficial attitude to human life.
 This will end.

 "Personally, I will ensure that the punishment complies with the law and the requirements of justice.
 You cannot put your own income above human life.